Skip to content

 2. The source creator is rarely attributed cleanly.

-3. The page does not help with the real search intent, which is usually how to get a specific result without breaking composition, text, lighting, or layout.
+3. The page does not help with the real reader task, which is usually how to get a specific result without breaking composition, text, lighting, or layout.

 This archive fixes that by converting public prompt examples into attributed derivative patterns.
 Each page expands the original case into a reusable prompt frame, exposes the main controls, and documents the failure modes that usually waste iterations.